pwagener/backbone.conduit/README.md

 listeners; etc.  The Model creation is very expensive; the more models you need, the longer your JS thread will hang.

 Conduit provides an alternative way to create & instantiate these models when adding to a Collection:
-`Collection.fill(data, options)`.
+`Collection.refill(data, options)`.
 This short-circuits much of the model creation logic, allowing us to get the data into the collection faster.
 See `docs/examples/refill-versus-reset.html` for a working comparison.
 A purely Node JS performance comparison shows an improvement of ~ 45%.